Ex-prosecutor in SKorea wins opposition presidential ticket - NewsBreak

 Ex-prosecutor in SKorea wins opposition presidential ticket

-The close race between the two candidates will likely further intensify severe domestic polarization in South Korea at a time when it faces growing North Korean nuclear threats, an intense U.S.-China rivalry and various economic woes.
+The close race between the two candidates will likely further intensify severe domestic polarization in South Korea at a time it faces growing North Korean nuclear threats, an intense U.S.- China rivalry and various economic woes.

 In the opposition People Power Party’s convention on Friday, party authorities announced that Yoon garnered 47.8% of the votes cast by party members and general citizens, beating his main rival Hong Joon-pyo with 41.5% and two other competitors.